 For Admitted Students

-To formally enroll as an NVU student, you will need to take the following steps:
+To formally enroll as an NVU student, take the following steps:

 - Pay your $1,500 enrollment deposit.